NAB Logo

 The bottom line:

-As broadcasters move to unleash the next generation of free broadcast television service, Congress and the FCC should support its expeditious rollout and help enable stations to provide the very best services for broadcast viewers.
+As broadcasters move to unleash the next generation of free broadcast television service, Congress and the FCC should continue supporting its quick rollout and enable stations to provide the absolute best services for broadcast viewers.

 To learn more about the next generation of television, visit nab.org/NextGen.